3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 <img width="752" alt="screen shot 2015-07-31 at 3 49 11 am" src="https://cloud.githubusercontent.com/assets/25366/9005933/1e6c49cc-3737-11e5-8f4d-3dd46a471c34.png">

 Let's walk through that.
 First, hello `ng-repeat`!
 This is used for instantiating a template once per item from a collection.
 Rather than our old-fashioned `for` loop, Angular uses `ng-repeat` on the element we want to iterate over.
-Sort of like Ruby (or JavaScript's forEach), we say:
+Sort of like JavaScript's forEach, we say:

 > "For each item in `todos.all`, call the one we're on `todo`."